Visby Cruise Port Guide: Medieval Walled City Tips & Sights

 Visby Cruise Port to the City Center

-The cruise port is located about a mile-and-a-half from Visby’s city center, which is the town, making it easily accessible on foot.
-A leisurely walk will take you about 20 minutes.
-During my visit, the town of Visby provided free shuttle service to cruise visitors, running every 30 minutes, which was a convenient option.
+The cruise port is located about a mile-and-a-half from Visby’s city center, making it easily accessible on foot.
+A leisurely walk takes about 20 minutes.
+During my visit, the town provided free shuttle service to cruise visitors, running every 30 minutes, which was a convenient option.
+More recently I have heard that a ~$10 charge may apply; check locally when you arrive.

-Once in the town, most of Visby’s most notable sites are all located near one another.
-I really loved this port, not just for its history and beauty, but also for the fact that this is one of those ports where cruisers don’t need to spend much (or even any) money to enjoy all that the location has to offer.
+Once in the town, most of Visby’s notable sites are all located near one another.
+I really loved this port, not just for its history and beauty, but also for the fact that this is one of those ports where cruisers don’t need to spend much (or even any) money to enjoy everything it has to offer.

-For those preferring quicker transport, taxis are available, with fares typically ranging from 10 to15 USD.
-Public transportation is also an option, with buses running frequently between the port and city center for about $3 USD per ride.
-Like other smaller cruise ports on a Baltic itinerary such as Aarhus, ride-sharing services like Uber are not an option.
+For those preferring quicker transport, taxis are available with fares typically ranging from $10 to $15 USD.
+Public transportation is also an option, with buses running frequently for about $3 USD per ride.
+Like other smaller Baltic cruise ports, ride-sharing services like Uber are not available.

-European cruise excursions tend to be quite expensive and somewhat limited, so if you’re looking for things to do in Visby, here are some of the top choices.
-You’ll likely find them offered as official cruise line excursions, or you can venture out and explore them on your own.
-Just make sure you’re aware first of the pros and cons (and risks) of independent excursions.
-Because of this being a smaller port city, and the locations all located near one another, this is a great opportunity to eschew an excursion and explore independently.
+European cruise excursions tend to be quite expensive and somewhat limited, so if you’re looking for things to do in Visby, here are the top choices.
+You’ll find them offered as official cruise line excursions, or you can explore them independently.
+Because this is a smaller port city and the locations are all near one another, this is a great opportunity to skip the excursion and explore on your own.

 Visby City Wall

-The Visby City Wall is a medieval defensive wall surrounding the old town of Visby.
-Dating back to the 13th century, is one of the best-preserved medieval city walls in Europe.
-Like many of Visby’s historic sites and ruins, there is no entrance fee to explore the exterior of the wall.
+The Visby City Wall is a medieval defensive wall surrounding the old town, dating back to the 13th century.
+It is one of the best-preserved medieval city walls in Europe, stretching about 3.4 kilometers around the historic town center with multiple towers and gates still standing.
+Like many of Visby’s historic sites, there is no entrance fee to explore the exterior.

-Walking along the wall offers stunning views of the town and the surrounding landscape.
-Several towers and gates are accessible, providing a glimpse into the medieval defense mechanisms.
-The wall also serves as a picturesque backdrop for the perfect photo opp.
+Walking along the wall offers views of the town and the surrounding Baltic Sea landscape.
+Several towers and gates are accessible, providing a glimpse into medieval defense design.
+The wall also serves as a picturesque backdrop, and the towers make for excellent photos.
+I recommend walking the full perimeter if time allows, as the views change considerably as you move from the harbor-facing sections to the inland side.

 Church Ruins

-Both ruins are essential stops for anyone exploring the rich medieval history and architectural heritage of Visby.
-When it comes to ruins, there are many of them, so don’t necessarily worry about plotting or planning these visits out in advance.
-Simply explore the town, and you’ll run into them!
+Both ruins are essential stops for anyone exploring Visby.
+When it comes to ruins, there are many of them scattered through the town, so don’t necessarily worry about plotting visits out in advance.
+Simply explore the old town and you’ll run into them.

 Gotland Museum

 The Gotland Museum, located in the heart of Visby, offers insights into the island’s rich history, from prehistoric times to the medieval period.
-The museum features a vast collection of artifacts, including Viking treasures, medieval weaponry, and historical exhibits.
+The museum features a collection of artifacts including Viking treasures, medieval weaponry, and historical exhibits that give real context to what you’re seeing outside in the town.

-Visitors can explore the unique culture and heritage of Gotland through interactive displays and detailed exhibits.
-It’s an educational experience that provides a deeper understanding of the island’s past.
-Admission costs around $10 USD per person.
+Visitors can explore the culture and heritage of Gotland through interactive displays and detailed exhibits.
+It is an educational experience that provides a deeper understanding of the island’s past and is worth the ~$10 USD admission if you have an hour to spare.

 St. Mary’s Cathedral

-St. Mary’s Cathedral, also known as Visby Cathedral, is a significant historical and religious site.
-The cathedral dates back to the 12th century and is a beautiful example of medieval architecture.
-Like many of Visby’s other historic sites, there is no entrance fee to visit the cathedral.
+St. Mary’s Cathedral, also known as Visby Cathedral, is the only one of Visby’s medieval churches that is still in active use today.
+The cathedral dates back to the 12th century and is a beautiful example of Romanesque and Gothic architecture.
+Unlike the ruins scattered through the town, St. Mary’s gives you a sense of what these buildings looked like in full operation.
+There is no entrance fee to visit.

-The interior of the cathedral is equally impressive, featuring stunning stained-glass windows and intricate woodwork.
-Visitors can attend services, explore the historic artifacts, and enjoy the peaceful ambiance of this sacred space.
+The interior features stunning stained-glass windows and intricate woodwork.
+Visitors can explore the historic artifacts and enjoy the peaceful atmosphere of the space.

 Botanical Gardens (Botaniska Trädgården)